 I. Scope of the Guidelines

 a.
-Natural or juridical persons that support ASEAN’s purposes and principles;
+Entity that support ASEAN’s purposes and principles;

 b.
 Non-profit in nature;

 c.
 A minimum of 2 years proven existence in ASEAN with contribution to the enhancement, strengthening and realisation of the aims and objectives of ASEAN;

 d.
 As a general rule, only an entity whose membership is confined to ASEAN nationals, may be considered for accreditation with ASEAN;

 e.
 Entity whose membership come from a relatively even spread of the ASEAN Member States may be considered for accreditation;